vijayanajay/st_final/docs/tasks.md

 - Logging and testability for config parsing are now robust and standardized.
 - Documentation for `config_parser.py` and log testing approach added to `docs/`.
 - Sample SMA crossover strategy config (`configs/strategies/sma_cross.yaml`) created and supported by parser/tests.

+---

+**Process Note (2025-05-25):**
+All contributors must update `docs/tasks.md` as the final step when completing any task, especially for test creation.
+Task status must reflect the true state of the codebase and documentation.
+Consider linking task completion to PR merges that include the relevant code/tests to prevent future discrepancies.